Score Interpretation

 The word good is vague.
 Percentiles are clearer because they tell you where a score sits relative to peers.

-• IQ 100 means average, or about the 50th percentile.
+• IQ 100 means Average, or about the 50th percentile.

-• IQ 130 means rare, or about the 98th percentile.
+• IQ 130 means Moderately Gifted, or about the 98th percentile.

-• IQ 145 means very rare, or around the 99.9th percentile.
+• IQ 145 means Exceptionally Gifted, or around the 99.9th percentile.

 That framing is usually more useful than arguing about labels like high average, superior, or gifted, since those labels can shift a little across publishers.